SQLStreamStore/docs/docs/hal.md

 Please note the use of `-L` in curl - follow redirects.
 Although the stream url (`/streams/{streamId}`) is bookmarkable, the url it redirects to _is not_.
 For ease of use, please make sure your client is configured to automatically follow redirects.

-The resource returned from this url behaves almost exactly like `/stream`, _except that_ additional embedded resources will be presented to you: `streamStore:append`, and `streamStore:delete-stream`.
+The resource returned from this url behaves almost exactly like `/stream`.
+As above, only one message is shown for brevity.
+Additionally, embedded resources that describe the allowed operations on the stream will be presented to you: `streamStore:append`, and `streamStore:delete-stream`.

 ###Read Single Message

-The single message resource (`/streams/{streamId}/{streamVersion}`}) contains information about a single message.
+The single message resource (`/streams/{streamId}/{streamVersion}`) contains information about a single message.
+You may bookmark this url.

 ```
 curl -i -H 'accept: application/hal+json' http://localhost:5000/streams/test-8d807c28fb3d4138b067ddab08bd99fd/0